10

 And your clients will respond positively to your commitment to accountability.

-When it’s your firm, you can nurture a “positive culture” where the “boardroom” is often filled with the warmth and laughter of office birthday parties and holiday celebrations.
-Would you say the culture of your new firm would welcome the open celebration of marriages and births?
-Would you say the culture of your new firm would welcome employee and client children into office and encourage your team to volunteer at a charitable organization?
-Do you envision running the type of firm where holiday parties include spouses and significant others?
-Why not?
+When it's your firm, you can nurture a positive culture where the 'boardroom' is often filled with warmth and laughter.
+You can celebrate your colleagues' birthdays as well as many of the holidays throughout the year.
+Would you say the culture of your new office would welcome spouses (significant others) and children stopping by?
+Would you and your colleagues enjoy a volunteer day at a charitable organization?
+Do you envision running a firm where holiday parties include spouses and significant others?